-3.2 Development Cycle And Goals
+3.2 Development Cycle and Goals

-Even though there is a clear and well-defined problem which needs to be developed, as with any software project there is still space for the requirement to change and as such an Agile approach towards the software engineering cycle will be followed.
+Although there is a clear and well-defined problem which needs to be developed, as with any software project there is still space for the requirement to change and as such an Agile approach towards the software engineering cycle is followed.
 With regular standup meetings with my mentor as we discuss the changing nature of the project as we learn more about the capabilities of the PAASS-LC framework.